 But flip sides to the benefits of automation always exist, and in the case of project scheduling, automatic scheduling can lead to unwanted schedule changes based on software behavior and not on human expertise.
-To retain the helpful aspects of automation that make scheduling less time-consuming while allowing project managers to retain schedule control when needed (check box in the "Automatically Scheduled" column), iTaskX allows user-controlled scheduling.
+To retain the helpful aspects of automation that make scheduling less time-consuming while allowing project managers to retain schedule control when needed (check box in the "Automatically Scheduled" column), iTaskX 4 allows user-controlled scheduling.

-- You can change the default task mode for new tasks in "Edit" > "Project Options..." in the menu bar or use the stoolbar icon. - By default, new tasks have estimated durations.
-You can change this in "Edit" > "Project Options..." in the menu bar or use the toolbar icon. - Mark tasks that represent major events in the project as milestones by entering a "0" duration.
+- By default, new tasks have estimated durations.
+You can change this in "Edit" > "Project Options..." in the menu bar or use the [∞]/∞ toolbar icon. - Mark tasks that represent major events in the project as milestones by entering a "0" duration.

-Holding down the "CTRL" $\uparrow$ or "CTRL" $\uparrow$ and "ALT" $\uparrow$ key while clicking or right mouse click on a row brings up a shortcut menu which is listing the commands you can use. iTaskX has several shortcut menus.
+Holding down the "CTRL" \uparrow or "CTRL" \uparrow and "ALT" \uparrow key while clicking or right mouse click on a row brings up a shortcut menu which is listing the commands you can use. iTaskX has several shortcut menus.
 Use shortcut menus to save time and make it easier to work with iTaskX files.